 Novo Business Checking

 Novo Bank is an online bank created specifically to cater to the needs of startups and small businesses.
 Its Novo Business Checking account offers a lot for a small business owner to love.
-Like the Azlo Business Checking account, the Novo Business Checking account lets you open an account online.
-Also like the Azlo account, the Novo account boasts a friendly fee schedule.
+The Novo Business Checking account lets you open an account online.
+Also the account boasts a friendly fee schedule.